-I’ve logged over fourteen years into my lifelong fitness journey.
-But as a broke single mom, I have struggled with stretching my budget to meet my caloric and nutritional needs as well as covering gym membership.
+As a broke single mom, I’ve struggled to stretch my budget to meet my caloric and nutritional needs as well as cover my gym membership.
 Some years were good, others were bad, moneywise.
 I’ve always had to scratch my head and figure out the best way to meet my fitness goals and at the same time take care of my son and other expenses.
 When I was a full-time personal trainer, I sometimes had no money for food at all.
 Now, as a part-time business owner and part-time employee, I have a bit more money to work with — just a bit.
 So I’ve asked myself, what do I really need to stay lean, grow muscle, and be healthy while being a broke single mom?
 If you’re in my situation, the tips below may help you.

 The magic 3: carbs, protein, and fat.
 How to buy them cheaply.

 Protein – Shop in bulk if possible.
 If not, price-shop, and stick to poultry and lean beef over seafood.
 Fish and other seafoods are more expensive, but if you limit it to once or twice/month, it’s affordable.
 Also check out your local organic market.
 Believe it or not, produce can be more affordable at an organic market such as Trader Joe’s or Sprouts, than at a regular grocery store.
 I have bought sliced boneless skinless chicken breasts at Sprouts for between $2.00 to $5.00/package, depending on the pounds/packaged.